Paleozoic Plateau of Northeast Iowa

 - Investigate the effects of glaciers on Iowa with simulations and labs.

-- Ask students to create a topographical map of where they live and the places they have visited in Iowa.
-Ask students to compare their topographical map with the photos.
+- Create a topographical map of where they live and the places they have visited in Iowa.
+Students can then compare their topographical map with the photos.
 Do the photos represent the geological features in their topographical maps?

 - View the Ice Age Earth in the Earth Viewer App.
 Did the glaciers cover all of Iowa?